jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d822fd413a79914d39e9932
+id: 5d822fd413a79914d39e9933
-title: Part 104
+title: Part 105
 challengeType: 0
 ---

 # --description--

-On to the next building!
-It's the green one in the foreground.
-Give it a `repeating-linear-gradient` with your building color from `0%` to `5%` and `transparent` from `5%` to `10%`.
+Add another `repeating-linear-gradient` below the one you just added.
+Give it a `90deg` direction, use your building color from `0%` to `12%` and window color `12%` to `44%`.
+This will make a bunch of rectangle windows.

 # --hints--